 People

 Dr Stephen Cairns is an urban designer, writer, and teacher.
-He is Professor at Monash Indonesia, Titular Professor at ETH Zurich, and leads the Agropolitan Territories Rural group at Future Cities Lab (FCL) in Singapore.
-He has held visiting professorships at the Graduate School of Design (GSD) Harvard University and National University of Singapore.
+He is Professor at Monash Indonesia, Titular Professor at ETH Zurich, and leads the Agropolitan Territories group at Future Cities Lab (FCL) in Singapore.
+He has held visiting professorships at the Graduate School of Design (GSD) Harvard University and National University of Singapore (NUS).

 He co-authored Buildings Must Die: A Perverse View of Architecture (MIT Press 2017), co-edited the Future Cities Laboratory: Indicia series (Lars Müller Press with NUS Press 2017, 2019 and 2022) and designed the Expandable House (Awarded Living Space of Asia Pacific, 2020; nominated for ‘Building of the Year’, 2018 and 2020 Archdaily; and short-listed for Aga Khan Award for Architecture, 2022 cycle.